UNGlobalPlatform/standards/Global_Platform_Principles.md

-UNSC GWG
+UNGP GWG

 Global Platform of Data, Services and Applications (GP)

 The Principles

-**Utility computing:** We prefer to use services that can be provided to us by a third party as a utility (rather like a metered service based on need) as opposed to creating or managing services ourselves.
+**Cloud computing:** We prefer to use services that can be provided to us by a third party as a cloud service as opposed to creating or managing services ourselves.

 *Rationale: increases flexibility; reduces capital and revenue costs; maximises accessibility and collaboration; allows access regardless of location 24 hours a day, seven days a week; supports partnership working and shared services.*